IamDevTrivedi/Resturant-Management-System/documentation/NON_FUNCTIONAL_REQUIREMENTS.md

 ## 2. Scalability Requirements

-- The system should support horizontal scaling to accommodate growing user demand.
-- Database design must support partitioning and sharding for large datasets.
 - The architecture should allow adding more servers (backend/frontend) without major redesign.
 - Caching (via Redis) should be used to handle frequently accessed data (e.g., restaurant list, table availability).
 - System components should follow microservices principles for independent scaling.